Harbans Mukhia

-Harbans Mukhia (born 1939) is an Indian historian whose principal area of study is medieval India.
+Harbans Mukhia (born 1939) is an Indian political historian whose principal area of study is medieval India.

 Biography

 He received his Bachelors in Arts (BA) in history in 1958 from Kirori Mal College, Delhi University and then earned his doctorate from Department of History, Delhi University in 1969.
 Mukhia worked at Jawaharlal Nehru University (JNU), New Delhi as Professor of Medieval History at the Centre for Historical Studies.
 He was rector of JNU from 1999 to 2002 and retired in February 2004..